Base URL

 HTTP Methods

-The API supports the following HTTP methods:- GET: Retrieve data.
+The API uses the following HTTP methods:- GET: Retrieve data.

 - POST: Submit data or perform an action.